Enter your ZIP to find local pros.

 Carrier generally receives positive feedback for system longevity, quiet operation, and overall performance according to testimonials on its website.
 Most customers are satisfied with the comfort level and efficiency gains, especially after replacing outdated systems.

-Negative feedback from customers on sites such as the Better Business Bureau include complaints about repair times and the need for fixes early on in the product’s lifespan.
+Negative feedback from customers on sites such as the Better Business Bureau include complaints about repair times and service delays depending on the installing contractor.

 How Much Do Carrier Air Conditioners Cost?